bharaths222/IMDb-Ratings-Prediction-TensorFlow-Python/README.md

-Built a robust model for predicting the movie ratings based on movie meta-data obtained from IMDb APIs including social media attributes and movie posters information.
+Predicting the movie ratings based on movie meta-data obtained from IMDb APIs including social media attributes and movie posters information.

 Used Tensor Flow and Neural Network techniques to implement the models.